justinmccoy/openwhisk-cloudant-trigger/README.md

 }
 ```

 The OpenWhisk package created above with the default parameters of our CloudantDb service contains several actions that can now be directly invoked.
 From the command-line invoke the system OpenWhisk action, _write_.
-This creates a new design document in our `referrer` database with a filter `nlu/enhance` identifing if documents contain the `url` field.
+This creates a new design document in our `referrers` database with a filter `nlu/enhance` identifing if documents contain the `url` field.

 **Create design-document containing filter in CloudantDb**
 ```bash